Engoo

 If you “owe” something to someone, you need to give something back to them.

-• Thanks for covering my shift when I was sick.
+Thanks for covering for me while I was sick.
 I owe you one.

 If someone has helped you a lot, you can call them a “lifesaver” — even if they didn’t literally save your life!

-• You’re a lifesaver!
-I could have been fired if it weren’t for you.
+You’re a lifesaver!
+I would have been in big trouble if it weren’t for you.

 You may also hear people say words like “hero” or “star” instead of “lifesaver.”